crypto101/book/src/stream-ciphers.rst

    C = ECB(E_k, A \| S)

 The secret suffix :math:`S` is specific to this system.
 The attacker's goal is to decrypt it.
-Ability to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
-The :term:`oracle` may seem artificial, but it is quite common in practice.
+The ability to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
+This :term:`oracle` may seem artificial, but it is quite common in practice.
 A simple example is a cookie encrypted with ECB, where the attacker can control prefix :math:`A` such as a name or an e-mail address field.